 10. TEAM SCORERS AND UMPIRES

 Each team must supply a scorer as required by CCA.
 This person should not be a person playing in the game and should be fully dedicated to scoring in both innings and must be competent at scoring.

 11. PENALTY POINTS FOR BREACH OF RULES.

-Teams that fail to supply umpires or scorers for the whole game when required are liable to a penalty of one point deduction.
+11.1 Failure to provide umpires or scorers for the whole game when required – 1 penalty point

 12. THE RESULT